Rank distribution in cubic twist families of elliptic curves: Introduction

 \subsection{Related work}

 In recent years, there has been an increasing interest in rank distribution questions for families of elliptic curves from the perspective of \emph{arithmetic statistics}.
 These techniques involve the parameterization of Selmer groups of elliptic curves and abelian varieties by integral forms in many variables.
-The distribution properties of such integral forms can be studied via techniques from analytic number theory and the geometry of numbers, and has gained momentum in works of Bhargava--Shankar \cite{BS1,BS2,BS3}, Bhargava--Elkies--Shnidman \cite{bes}, Alp\"oge--Bhargava--Shnidman \cite{alpoge2022integers}, Shnidman--Weiss \cite{shnidman2021ranks, ShnidmanWeiss} etc. Our techniques on the other hand rely of local and global arguments in Galois cohomology (in keeping with those used by Mazur--Rubin, Brau, \v{C}esnavi\v{c}ius), and one of the consequences is that we obtain very explicit descriptions for the twist families for which the Selmer group group vanishes.
+The distribution properties of such integral forms can be studied via techniques from analytic number theory and the geometry of numbers, and has gained momentum in works of Bhargava--Shankar \cite{BS1,BS2,BS3}, Bhargava--Elkies--Shnidman \cite{bes}, Alp\"oge--Bhargava--Shnidman \cite{alpoge2022integers}, Shnidman--Weiss \cite{shnidman2021ranks, ShnidmanWeiss} etc. Our techniques on the other hand rely on local and global arguments in Galois cohomology (in keeping with those used by Mazur--Rubin, Brau), and one of the consequences is that we obtain very explicit descriptions for the twist families for which the Selmer group vanishes.
+Related questions have been studied by Satg\'e \cite{satge}, Iskra \cite{Iskra}, Goto \cite{Goto} and Bandini \cite{Bandini}.
 It is conceivable that our results should generalize to the context of abelian varieties with complex multiplication.
 For instance, Jacobians of twist families of bicyclic trigonal curves $y^3=f(x^2)$, cf. \cite{shnidman2021ranks} for details.